kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 The deprovisioning process flow looks as follows:
 1. The user triggers the deprovisioning action.
+2. Provisioning script checks if secret exists in a given namespace and downloads it.
+   If secret does not exist the `sc` CLI is executed with the `--skip-gcp-integration` parameter (step 6)
+3. gcloud CLI is configured based on values from secret.
+4. [sc](https://github.com/kyma-incubator/k8s-service-catalog) CLI is used to remove GCP Broker from Kyma cluster.
-2. If the Secret is present, access keys are removed from the Google Cloud Platform.
+5. `sc` CLI removes access keys from the Google Cloud Platform.

 ![GCP Broker Deprovisioning](assets/gcp-broker-deprovisioning.svg)